 Certified by the U.S. Dept. of Commerce as an Economic Development District (EDD) in 1987, CDRPC receives annual grants from the Economic Development Administration (EDA) for Regional economic planning.
-Inclusion of the four counties in the EDD also allows them to be eligible for EDA technical assistance and public works grants.
+The inclusion of the four counties in the EDD also allows them to be eligible for EDA technical assistance and public works grants.

 EDA financial support materially assists the Planning Commission in the collection and publication of demographic and economic data and information for the Region.